Page No. 51

 - Lysosomes are the cell organelles involved in the digestion of any foreign material that enters the cell as they contain digestive enzymes.

-- In case anybody cell is dead or damaged, the lysosome bursts to release the digestive enzymes in order to digest its own cell.
+- In case any cell is dead or damaged, the lysosome bursts to release the digestive enzymes in order to digest its own cell.

 - Thus, these are known as ‘suicide bags’.